Wu Lefty 7-String Archtop

 (more photos below)

 It is a hollow body thinline design, with x-bracing, and a floating Kent Armstrong hand-wound adjustable 14-pole humbucking pickup mounted to the pickguard.
-Although this is a solid top acoustic archtop, my original intent was to have a sunken humbucker design, emulating the classic tone of Joe Pass, Jim Hall, Kenny Burrell, etc. The X-bracing prevented this, so I chose the Kent Armstrong floater because he designed it to sound more like a sunken pickup.
+Although this is a solid top acoustic archtop, my original intent was to have a sunken humbucker design, emulating the classic amplified tone of Joe Pass, Jim Hall, Kenny Burrell, etc. The X-bracing prevented this, so I chose the Kent Armstrong floater because he designed it to sound more like a sunken pickup.

-The guitar has a shorter scale length (14.75”), in line with the Ibanez production models, and 50 mm width at the nut.
+The guitar has a shorter scale length (14.75”), in line with the Ibanez 7-string production models, and 50 mm width at the nut.
 Ebony fretboard, solid spruce top and back, maple sides.
 Some complain that a short scale length won’t allow for the right intonation with a low A string, but so far I haven’t had a problem (see below for string choices)

 Because they didn’t have any production metal tailpieces in lefty, the ebony tailpiece was carved by Mr Wu, and is attached with a metal bracket.
 My local luthier fashioned a metal plate on the back of the tailpiece, to ground the strings to the rest of the electronics–this is essential, otherwise the amp picks up a lot of noise!
+I also asked Mr Wu to carve a backup tailpiece, which is set up for a more traditional cable attachment

 Hardware: I have kept the Wilkinson tuning machines, which seem to work okay, though not quite as nicely as the Grover or Gotoh tuners I have on other guitars (note on Wilkinson tuners gleaned from online sources: the screw placement is different from Grover, so you’ll have to drill new screw holes.
 Also, the knobs have a different inside diameter, so you can’t simply switch them out).
 All other hardware, wiring and pots, cord jack, etc. I had replaced locally with equipment that is worthy of this handmade guitar.
-The Gibson-style knobs are reverse numbered (lefty, new from an ebay seller)) and have a finish that matches the burst color.
+The Gibson-style knobs are reverse numbered (lefty, new from an ebay seller) and have a finish that matches the burst color.

 Color: I wanted a light, almost honey burst color scheme (D’Aquisto).
 I sent them a picture from their own website of a color scheme I liked, since it is something I know they could do.
 It has a subtle red tone that pops in natural daylight, but is muted indoors.